-DC Comics is responsible for releasing 121 movies over the course of 70 years, beginning with 1951’s “Superman and the Mole Men.”
-Since then, the comic book giant’s films have included everything from 1978’s “Superman” to 21st century offerings like “Justice League,” “Batman Begins,” “The Dark Knight,” and “Wonder Woman.”
-DC is also a force in television, with over 80 TV series to its name—ranging from classics like 1952’s “Adventures of Superman” and 1966’s “Batman” to modern shows like the CW’s “The Flash” and HBO Max’s “Doom Patrol.”
+DC Comics is responsible for releasing more than 100 movies (and counting) over the course of 70 years, beginning with 1951’s “Superman and the Mole Men.”
+Since then, the comic book giant has repeatedly reinvented itself, making its mark with hits like 1978’s “Superman” and 21st century offerings like “Justice League,” “Aquaman,” “The Dark Knight,” and “Wonder Woman.”
+DC’s also a force in television, with more than 80 TV series to its name, ranging from classics like 1952’s “Adventures of Superman” and 1966’s “Batman” to modern shows like the CW’s “The Flash” and HBO Max’s “Doom Patrol.”

-If you want to show off your acting chops in the DC Universe’s next box office hit, we’ve got some tips on how to get involved.
+If you want to show off your acting chops in the DC Universe’s next big box office hit, we have some tips on how to get involved.
 From projects currently filming to advice from actors who have appeared in the DCU, here’s our guide to getting cast in this iconic mega-franchise.

 - What is DC Comics?

-- What actors are in the ensembles of DC movies and TV shows?
+- Which actors are in the ensembles of DC movies and TV shows?

 - How does the casting process work for DC Universe movies and TV shows?

 - Where can you find DC Comics casting calls and auditions?